-7 Easy & Hassle-free Ways To Visit Moraine Lake Without A Car & Parking at Moraine Lake (Info & Tips)
+Parking at Moraine Lake (Info & Tips)

 So, how can you see Moraine Lake now?
-Not to worryāIt’s not the end of visiting Lake Moraine, In this article, I’ll share 7 easy and hassle-free ways to visit Lake Moraine so you can have the best experience Moraine Lake.
+Not to worry—It’s not the end of visiting Lake Moraine, In this article, I’ll share 7 easy and hassle-free ways to visit Lake Moraine so you can have the best experience Moraine Lake.

-parking at moraine lake
+parking at moraine lake moraine lake parking

-Parks Canada’s recent decision to not allow personal vehicles on Moraine Lake Rd to reduce congestion and disturbances to wildlife has made it challenging for visitors eager to see the beautiful lake.
 Moraine Lake is popular during sunrise, and photographers (myself included) flock earlier and earlier to the parking lot in the wee hours of the morning and wait in their cars until the sun rises.

 This has become an issue that Parks Canada addressed with the banning of personal vehicles starting in 2023.
 But, there are ways to still get parking here.
 So here I share 7 ways to get parking at lake moraine and other alternatives to consider if you don’t have a car.

-#1 Book Accommodations in Moraine Lake
+1. For moraine lake parking Book Accommodations in Moraine Lake

 The Best way to guarantee parking is to book a room at the lodge located right in the park.
 It’s the only accommodation in the park so book as early and in advance as you can.
 Definitely more than 6 months out!
 You can park your vehicle here for free and you will be steps away from Lake Moraine and have the best views from your room!
 You get complimentary canoeing if you stay here A value of $140 and priority service.